 The first time I noticed that my compost had clumped into balls, I was a little confused.
 If this has just happened to you too, don’t worry – it’s probably not an issue.
-In this article, we list a few possible reasons for this, as well as practical steps to prevent this from happening in the future.
+In this article, I list a few possible reasons for this and practical steps to prevent this from happening in the future.

 Clumping is usually a sign that your compost is too wet and therefore sticking together and forming balls.
 Compost balls are a common occurrence in compost tumblers, where the rotating motion encourages clumping.
 To fix the problem, add some more browns into your bin.
 Materials like shredded leaves or paper help soak up any extra moisture and create a coarser texture that’s less prone to clumping.

 The main things to consider when you notice clumping in your compost are the size of the clumps, what’s inside the clumps when you break them up, and if the clumps smell or not.

 If the balls are less than an inch in diameter, then they’re nothing to worry about and will break up quickly on their own.